 There isn't much variation from person to person.
 You and I can blow at a pressure of 1.3 PSI, while a professional trumpet player blows at 1.9 PSI.
 There is one gentleman however, Brian jackson, who seems to be endowed with a special gift - he is able to blow at around 170 PSI, besting the rest of us by a factor of 100!
 He holds several Guinness world records (yes, there is a record for just about everything).
 He could easily inflate a car or bicycle tire with his mouth, and he has literally blown hot water bottles apart on television, e.g. America's Got Talent season 6.
 Medically, it is unexplainable.
 If a man was 100 times as strong as us, he could lift ten thousand pounds.
 But of course he can't, because ligaments would tear and bones would break.
 Somehow Brian achieves pressures that should, seemingly, blow his chest apart.
 Yet there he stands unharmed, with shattered water bottles all around him.

-As you gain altitude, pressure drops exponentially.
+As you gain altitude, atmospheric pressure drops exponentially.
 Thus our atmosphere, or any atmosphere, has a half life of sorts.
-On earth, pressure drops by half every 18,000 feet.
+On earth, pressure drops by half every 18,000 feet, or 5500 meters.
 So at 36,000 feet, where airplanes fly, the air is a fourth as thick, a fourth as dense, as it is at sea level.
-Even this is too thick for supersonic flight, (the plane would overheat), so the Concorde flew at 60,000 feet.
-60/18 = 3.33, 23.33 = 10, thus a tenth of our pressure.
+At 54,000 feet the pressure is one eighth ATM, one eighth the pressure at sea level.
+Even this is too thick for supersonic flight, as the plane would overheat, so the Concorde flew at 60,000 feet.
+60/18 = 3.33, 23.33 = 10, thus a tenth the pressure at sea level.